-We know you have been eagerly awaiting further information about the Fall 2020 residential experience.
+We know you have been eagerly awaiting further information about the Spring 2021 residential experience.
 While housing at SCSU will look somewhat different this fall, we are nonetheless committed to ensuring students receive a dynamic experience.
 We have actively prepared for students' return to campus by implementing safety precautions to protect the health of each student and the community at large.
 At the same time, we have intentionally restructured our programming options and residential spaces to provide students with the most enjoyable living experience possible and to ensure we uphold the University's academic and social mission.

 What Residents Should Do: